honojs/website/docs/getting-started/cloudflare-workers.md

 ## Testing

-For testing, we recommend using `jest-environment-miniflare`.
+For testing, we recommend using `@cloudflare/vitest-pool-workers`.
 Refer to [examples](https://github.com/honojs/examples) for setting it up.

 If there is the application below.